 Beyond that, there are all sorts of (literal) bells and (figurative) whistles to consider.
 Some collars are reflective, others have beautiful decorations — the list goes on and on.
 It’s simply a question of what you value for your cat.

-The Red Dingo Cosmos is our favorite pick for the best cat collars with bells because it’s thin, durable, and easy to clean.
-You’ll be hard-pressed to find a better collar of any kind, bell or no.
+The Hepper Hemp Breakaway Cat Collar is our favorite pick for the best cat collars with bells because it’s made of all-natural hemp, durable, and easy to clean.
+You’ll be hard-pressed to find a better collar of any kind, bell or not.

 If you want to have a great collar and save a few bucks at the same time, buy the Safe Cat Snag-Proof.
 It’s extremely safe and equally affordable, making it better than many collars that cost twice as much.